derekfrye/sql-middleware/docs/DRY_violations.md

    - Rely on clippy/tests to confirm no regressions; consider `async_trait` only if signatures allow.

 7. **Dispatch arm consolidation**
-   - Backends: all enum-dispatch sites (respect feature flags for postgres, sqlite, libsql, mssql, turso).
+   - Backends: all enum-dispatch sites (respect feature flags for postgres, sqlite, mssql, turso).
    - Add macro/helper for enum dispatch match arms that only differ by backend call, preserving `#[cfg]` guards.
    - Smoke-test across enabled backends; ensure compile-gates are respected.